caiostarke/Zettelkasten-System-/storage/categories/laravel/Accessors.md

 ```

-the name of the function related to the new field append must follow the laravel convetion to the accessor, so, if u are appending the image_url field u must name your function as getImageUrlAttribute.
+the name of the function related to the new field appended must follow the laravel convetion to the accessor, so, if u are appending the image_url field u must name your function as getImageUrlAttribute.

 name convention => get[AttributeName]Attribute